 - Navigational: Users look for a specific web page or URL.
 (Example: “Writesonic website”)

 - Commercial: Users want more information about a product.
 They may eventually make a purchase.
-(Example: “Top sneaker brands in the US,” “Best iPad alternatives”)
+(Example: “Top sneaker brands in the US,” “Best blog post length for SEO”)

 - Transactional: Users are ready to make a purchase.
 (Example: “Book flight tickets,” “Buy tshirts online.”)

 If you’re not sure what the search intent is for the blog, use Writesonic’s Keyword Research tool.
-Simply put in the blog’s keyword, and it’ll display the search intent automatically.
+Simply put in the blog’s keyword, and the tool display the search intent along with useful insights.

 Now, depending on the search intent, you can determine how much information a user wants and how long a blog post should be.